VihaanLearnsCode/tiletrials/README.md

 # tiletrials

 A collection of 2048 related projects.
 Just for fun!

-At the core of the projects lies my implementation of a 2048 tile game WASD simulator.
+At the core of these projects lies my implementation of a 2048 tile game WASD simulator.
+- Project 0: 2048 Board Simulator
 - Project 1: Repeatable Sequence Tester
 - Project 2: Optimal Sequence Finder
 - Project 3: Algorithmic Agents